Application of a polynomial sieve: beyond separation of variables: Proof of Proposition

 In this section we prove the critical Proposition \ref{prop_G_no_linear} that allows us to deduce all factors in $G(0,\Ubf)$ have at least degree 2, so that we can apply the nontrivial bounds of Heath-Brown and Pila in (\ref{HBP_bounds}).
 We thank Per Salberger for suggesting the following strategy to prove the proposition.

 Let $n \geq 3$.
-Suppose to the contrary of the proposition that $G(0,\bfU)$ contains a linear factor, that is, \beq G(0,\bfU)=L(\bfU)\tilde{H}(\bfU) \eeq for some linear form $L.$ Then by a linear change of variables we can reduce to the case in which we may assume that $L(\bfU)=U_1$, and conclude that
+Suppose to the contrary that $G(0,\bfU)$ contains a linear factor, that is, \beq G(0,\bfU)=L(\bfU)\tilde{H}(\bfU) \eeq for some linear form $L.$ Then by a linear change of variables we can reduce to the case in which we may assume that $L(\bfU)=U_1$, and conclude that

 for some homogeneous polynomial $H$.
 Then \emph{any} point $(0,0,u_2,\ldots,u_n) \in \{U_Y=U_1=0\} \subset \mathbb{P}^n$ satisfies $G(0,\bfU)=0$ and thus defines a tangent hyperplane to $V(F(Z^e,\Xbf)) \subset \mathbb{P}^n$, given by